3.01 Campus Security

 Crimes May Be Reported Anonymously

 The College will honor an individual’s request to remain anonymous.
-Contact Campus Security at 715-365-4420 or the Emergency Response Team (ERT) Extension:4999 and inform them of your wish to remain anonymous.
+Contact Campus Security at 715-365-4420 or the Emergency Response Team (ERT) Internal Extension: 4999 and inform them of your wish to remain anonymous.
 This same process can also be followed when reporting to local law enforcement.

 Fire Safety Report and Missing Student Notification Procedures

 The College is a commuter (non-residential) college.
 Therefore, these statistics and procedures are not collected or in existence.
-They only apply if a College maintains student housing.
+They only apply if a College were to maintain student housing.

 Timely Warning of Potential Threats